Password Pandemonium

 So, what to do?
 You can try using the same password for everything, but there are a few problems with this:

 What about writing down your passwords?
 Although some security experts admonish you never to do this, it's impossible not to.
 If you do this, save it only on the local hard drive of a fixed computer.
-Or, if you have a secure desk, just print it out, put it in a locked drawer, and delete the file on your computer.
+Or, if your desk is truly secure, just print it out, put it in a locked drawer, and delete the file on your computer.
 Update the sheet with a pen until it gets too unwieldy, then retype it.

-For sure, don't upload your passwords file to cloud storage (such as Dropbox, OneDrive, Google Drive, iCloud, etc.)!
-We see users do this often, and it's understandable why.
+Don't upload your passwords file to cloud storage (such as Dropbox, OneDrive, Google Drive, or iCloud)!
+We see people do this often, and it's understandable why.
 It's comfortable, especially for users who are not familiar with saving files on a computer's hard drive, or for people who are highly mobile and want to access their passwords from any computer or device.
-But, if you choose to do this, keep in mind how much easier it is for someone to gain access to your files stored in the cloud, either by your accidentally misconfiguring your sharing settings, someone guessing your overly simplistic password, or by someone breaking in to your account through the cloud provider's failure to maintain security.
+But, if you choose to do this, keep in mind how much easier it is for someone to gain access to your files stored in the cloud, either because you accidentally misconfigured your sharing settings, or because someone managed to break into your account through the cloud provider's failure to maintain security.

 Saving your passwords in your web browser might work for you, as virtually all resources you access are through the web.
 But, then you have to implement some sort of synchronization if you switch devices, and this usually means transmitting all your passwords to Google or Apple or Microsoft, which can be distasteful for obvious reasons.
 Also, it makes your accounts that much less secure if your computer is accessible by others; for example, someone who works at a hotel front desk should not check the "save password" box on a website for accounts relating only to that individual.